Pin It

 Subtitles in English, Arabic and Portuguese as always.
 Don’t forget to click to activate!

-Yesterday, I decided to record my entire day of learning the language on camera.
+When learning Arabic, I decided to record my entire day of learning the language on camera.
 I was going to make it one video, but by the time I reached 9AM, I already have enough to make an important point!
-(Part 2 will come later this week).
+(Part 2 will come later – stay tuned).

 The first minute is prepared script, and then I’m all on my own in front of a native, unprepared and spontaneous, via Skype.